MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Copy-MgBetaShareListContentTypeToDefaultContentLocation.md

 The file can then be added as a default file or template via a POST operation.
 This API is available in the following \[national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Copy-MgShareListContentTypeToDefaultContentLocation](/powershell/module/Microsoft.Graph.Files/Copy-MgShareListContentTypeToDefaultContentLocation?view=graph-powershell-1.0)

 ## SYNTAX

 ### CopyExpanded (Default)